Albert R. Jonsen

-Albert R. Jonsen (April 1931 – October 21, 2020) was one of the founders of the field of Bioethics.
-He was Emeritus Professor of Ethics in Medicine at the University of Washington, School of Medicine, where he was Chairman of the Department of Medical History and Ethics from 1987-1999.
-After retiring from UW, he returned to San Francisco where he co-founded (with Dr. William Andereck) the Program in Medicine and Human Values at Sutter Health's California Pacific Medical Center in 2003.
+Albert R. Jonsen (April 1931 – October 21, 2020) was and American academic administrator, educator, and one of the founders of the field of bioethics.
+He was president of the University of San Francisco.
+He was emeritus professor of ethics in medicine at the University of Washington School of Medicine, where he was chairman of the Department of Medical History and Ethics from 1987 to 1999.
+After retiring from UW, he returned to San Francisco, where he co-founded the Program in Medicine and Human Values at Sutter Health's California Pacific Medical Center in 2003.

-Career
+Early life and education

 Jonsen was born in April 1931 in San Francisco.
-He joined the Society of Jesus (Jesuits) in 1949 and was ordained a Roman Catholic priest in 1962; he resigned from the active priesthood in 1976.
+He had two brothers, Robert and Richard, and a sister, Anne Marie.
+In 1949 he joined the Society of Jesus (Jesuits) and was ordained a Roman Catholic priest in 1962; he resigned from the active priesthood in 1976.
 He received a doctorate in religious studies from Yale University in 1967.

+Career

 In 1969, he was chosen as president of the University of San Francisco where he served until 1972.

 The medical school of the University of California, San Francisco invited him to join the faculty and create a program in medical ethics.